JohnVonNeumann/linewipe/README.md

 But in all seriousness, this is the flow I can see so far, naturally, this will be refactored into something a bit more illustrious, the intention is to build a screener that can provide adequate levels of detail for investment decisions, ie: Whether or not the asset is being actively developed, how it is going in the media, blah blah.
 I guess in reality it's Algorithmic trading.
 Or, a bad attempt at it.

 ## Addition items that have come up as I have developed
 * Occasionally, the API service being called will reject the request due to hitting API call limits, a cached response here would be great, in order to continue developing without impacting dev flow.
 This appears to be a fairly common problem, there is "requests-cache" to solve this.
+DONE